Juviro/mythic-commander/Roadmap.md

 - evaluate removing some caching, using network-only more
 - add field to cards table: version number (1 or 2 in most cases) for:
   - Not having to calc it again in oracleCard -> allSets
   - When adding a card to collection/deck avoid version numbers other than 1.
-I think that means preferring version 1 for distinctCards
+I think that means prefering version 1 for distinctCards

 ## BACKLOG: